whatsiplus/whatsiplus-order-notification-for-woocommerce/readme.txt

 == Changelog ==

+= 1.1.1 =
+	•	Fixed: [order_product] and [order_product_with_qty] placeholders were not displaying correctly in vendor messages — now they show product names and quantities properly
+	•	Added: New placeholder [order_product_links] to include product URLs in WhatsApp messages to vendors
+	•	Improved: Placeholder processing logic in multivendor notifications to ensure accurate data replacement
+	•	Internal cleanup: Removed unused empty placeholder values in the replacement array for better readability

 = 1.1.0 =
 * Improved plugin load speed and overall performance
 * Added support for automatic WhatsApp group messaging to vendors in multivendor setups using the whatsiplus_group_id user meta field